-Finally, comparative studies are necessary to establish to what extent the gender gap in the mental load varies across different countries, cultures of care, and welfare state systems.
-Given that the United States can be classified as an extreme case for this study due to its lack of federally-mandated support for parents, how might the findings change in contexts with more generous state policies such as well-paid shared parental leave and subsidized child care?
-Research suggesting that direct exposure to paternity leave can increase fathers' participation in household work (Patnaik 2019) and gender-egalitarian norms (Tavits et al. 2023) offers promising evidence that such policies could make a difference.
-In order to pinpoint effective solutions to close gender gaps at home and in politics, an important first step is raising awareness about the mental load and measuring variation in how it shared across different contexts.
+Finally, comparative studies are needed to understand how gender gaps in the mental load vary across countries, cultures of care, and welfare systems.
+As the U.S. represents an extreme case due to its lack of federally mandated parental support, findings may differ in contexts with more generous policies like shared parental leave and subsidized childcare.
+Evidence that paternity leave can increase fathers' household participation (Patnaik, 2019) and promote gender-egalitarian norms (Tavits et al., 2023) suggests such policies could reduce gender disparities.